typeRYOON/Scripts/Pather/README.md

 Where `NUMBER` is the number next to your menu string.

 ### Last command
-To quickly jump to the last directory you pather'd to, the syntax of the last command is like so:
+To quickly jump to the last directory you opened Pather from, the syntax of the last command is like so:
 ```
  >> last
 ```